mikiec84/sdc-headnode/README.md

     images of all services.
 This can take quite some time.
 If this fails, please see the 'Build Prerequisites' and/or 'Debugging' sections below.

-  - open `coal-master-TIMESTAMP-gSHA.vmwarevm`, select 'Live 64-bit' at the
+  - open `coal-master-TIMESTAMP-gSHA.vmwarevm`, select Option 2 at the
-    grub menu, and work through the interactive installer referring to [this documentation][coal-setup.md]. **Important**: while many answers are arbitrary, the networking questions require specific values for local development.
+    Loader menu, and work through the interactive installer referring to [this documentation][coal-setup.md]. **Important**: while many answers are arbitrary, the networking questions require specific values for local development.